Conformal Tradeoffs: Operational Profiles Beyond Coverage: Solubility supplementary details

 \subsection{Calibration and operationalization}

-Uncertainty quantification uses split conformal prediction with SSBC calibration (Section~\ref{sec:coverage_control} and Appendix~\ref{app:ssbc}), which selects a grid index to stabilize realized coverage semantics at user-specified confidence \citep{Vovk2012PAC,yangkuchibhotla2021}.
-This calibration layer supports the finite-window predictive-envelope constructions used for operational planning.
+Uncertainty quantification uses split conformal prediction with SSBC calibration (Section~\ref{sec:coverage_control} and Appendix~\ref{app:ssbc}), which selects a grid index to stabilize realized coverage semantics at user-specified confidence \citep{Vovk2012PAC}.
+In the solubility case study, all reported planning quantities are implemented through the leave-one-out (LOO) construction described in Appendix~\ref{app:single_sample_structural_coupling}, rather than through an independent audit split.
+This calibration layer therefore supports the finite-window planning-envelope constructions used for operational planning.
+The calibration/test split is retained as supporting context for the scenario construction, but the reported trade-off maps and planning quantities are generated from the LOO interface on the scenario-restricted calibration sample.

 Although the classifier is trained on three classes (Insoluble, Moderate, Soluble), the planning analysis in Section~\ref{sec:applications:solubility} uses a binary operational objective obtained by merging Moderate and Soluble into a single Soluble class.
 Conformal prediction sets are computed in the binary label space $\{\mathrm{Insol},\mathrm{Sol}\}$ and operational quantities (loss, waste, hedging, decisiveness) are computed with respect to this binary interface.